nafisazizir/nafisazizir/README.md

 # Nafis Azizi Riza - @nafisazizir

 Hey there!
-I'm Nafis, a rising junior undergraduate CS student at the Universitas Indonesia, currently I'm pursuing double degree program where I will be continue my study at the University of Queensland on Feb '24.
+I'm Nafis, a junior undergraduate CS student at the Universitas Indonesia, currently I'm pursuing double degree program where I will be continue my study at the University of Queensland on Feb '24.
 I constantly strive to contribute to my community through innovative projects and ideas

 # What I'm Currently Engaged In ✏️
 - Working at Telkom Indonesia